 Stressed VaR is a 99th percentile 10-day VaR calibrated to a one-year period of stress observed in history.
-Stressed VaR is calculated from a 250-day stressed market conditions which would amount to a worse-case scenario.
-Stressed VaR ("SvaR") must be calculated at least weekly.
-The SvaR measure must be based on inputs calibrated to historical data from a continuous twelve-month period of significant financial stress relevant to the portfolio and is reported at 1 day holding period.
-The SvaR for HBPH are as follows:
+Stressed VaR is calculated from a 250-day stressed market conditions which would amount to a worst case scenario.
+Stressed VaR must be calculated at least weekly.
+The stressed VaR measure must be based on inputs calibrated to historical data from a continuous twelve-month period of significant financial stress relevant to the portfolio.
+SVaR is reported at 1 day holding period.

+The SvaR for HBPH follows: